nathansh/equalHeightColumns/readme.md

 ## kill method

 If you're making a responsive site it's likely you'll want to have equal height columns at desktop width but then stack those elements on smaller screens.
 You'll no longer need or want these elements to have set heights, and the `kill` method is used to clear them.
-You call the `kill` method by callig `equalHeightColumns('kill')`.
+You call the `kill` method by calling `equalHeightColumns('kill')`.
 For example:

 ```javascript
 $("#container").equalHeightColumns('kill');